JesseRussell411/notRedis/README.md

 # notRedis
-I have completed the challenge completely as far as I know.
+I decided to challenge myself and write this in scala, which I've never used before.
+I used scala 3 but the only scala 3 feature I used was union types as far as I know.

 I implemented SET, GET, LPUSH, LPOP, LRANGE, HSET, and HGET

 Things to note: